Unforgettable stories and memories, through audio, video, documents and much more.

 Remember Tony Banks in Without Borders.
 Life and music of Peter Gabriel di

-"Others did something with the costumes, but we took advantage of all the space on the stage.
-When you went to a Genesis show you saw the curtains veiled, and then the artificial smoke, which yes is now a cliché but then it wasn't at all. bat wings and eyes made up.
-You heard the sound of the Mellotron, practically the first effect in stereo.
-There were no other concerts of that level in the world.
-The first ten minutes were of incredible power.
-I think we were among the first groups to capture the beauty of the fusion of music and visual effects.
-A little happened by chance and luckily, a little because Peter's ability in that sense was truly unique. "
+"Others did something with the costumes, but we used all the space on the stage.
+When you went to a Genesis show you saw the veiled curtains, and then the artificial smoke, which yes now is a cliché but then it was not at all. bat wings and painted eyes.
+You could hear the sound of the Mellotron, practically the first stereo effect.
+There were no other gigs of that level in the world.
+The first ten minutes were incredibly powerful.
+I think we were among the first bands. to grasp the beauty of the fusion of music and visual effects.
+Partly it happened by chance and luck, partly because Peter's ability in that sense was truly unique. "

 READ AND LISTEN TO THE SPECIALS OF HORIZONS RADIO ON THE TOPIC:

-It is during this tour that the Genesis land for the first time in the United States, for a Christmas concert, full of problems, at the Philharmonic Hall in New York on December 13 1972, preceded by a live for a few students at Brandeis University in Boston two days earlier.
+It is during this tour that the Genesis land for the first time in the United States, for a troubled Christmas concert at the Philharmonic Hall in New York on December 13 1972, preceded by a live for a few students at Brandeis University in Boston two days earlier.
 Phil Collins again:

-"As soon as we arrived we found out that our American manager, (...) organized a concert at Brandeis University near Boston, Massachusetts.
+"As soon as we arrive we discover that our American manager, (...) has organized a concert for us at Brandeis University near Boston, Massachusetts.
 At lunchtime.
-So our first performance on American soil is an atrocious and hasty disappointment.
-English rock students, or at least ours, care less about what we thought, and they seem more interested in their studies or sandwiches.
-This does not stand in favor of the good fortunes of Genesis in the United States.
+So our first performance on American soil is an atrocious and hasty disappointment. .
+To New England students English rock, or at least ours, cares even less than we thought, and they seem more interested in their studies or their sandwiches.
+This does not bode well for Genesis' good fortune in the United States.
 'America.

 (...)
-Approaching for the first time in New York, we are overwhelmed by the enormity of the metropolis that falls on a group already dazzled by the failure of Boston.
-But entering the sunset from George Washington Bridge, the Manhattan skyline lights up gradually, illuminated by millions of lights.
+As we approach New York for the first time, we are overwhelmed by the enormity of the metropolis that falls upon a group already beaten by the failure of Boston.
+But as you enter at dusk from the George Washington Bridge, the Manhattan skyline gradually lights up, illuminated by millions of lights.
 New York!
-We saw it in the movies, and now we're here. (...)
+We've seen it in the movies, and now we're here. (...)

 And then we go to Philharmonic Hall to test and discover a very big problem: the different electrical system in America implies that electromechanical instruments go to 60 hertz and not to 50 as in England.
 This means that the Mellotron (a new toy that we bought from the King Crimson) and the Hammond organ are out of tune compared to the guitars.